 As one of the largest freshwater marshes in Singapore, Kranji Marshes is the perfect destination for wildlife enthusiasts who are on the hunt for a good trekking spot.
 The marsh habitat is home to a broad range of aquatic plants, insects, fish and birds.
 Lucky explorers in the woodland area of the park might even spot threatened bird species like the Changeable Hawk Eagle and the Grey-headed Fish Eagle.

 Want to enjoy greenery without working your butt off on a crazy hiking trail?
 Bukit Batok Nature Park offers some pretty laidback walking routes that’ll reward you with stunning views and crystal clear lakes on its abandoned quarry site.
-Hardcore hikers looking to get closer to nature can go off the beaten path and explore some of the less-travelled forest paths – just be careful!
+Hardcore hikers looking to get closer to nature can go off the beaten path and explore some of the less-travelled forest paths – just be careful and watch your step.